dilantha/ansible-lamp/README.md

 `hosts` is an [Ansible inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

-You will need a minimal `/var/tmp/config.yml` file like this to get going.
+You will need a minimal of `host_vars/hostname.yaml` file like this to get going.

 ```yaml
 deploy_user: deploy